Hear and Now is an award-winning, intergenerational community creative project that unites the old and the young in music making.

 What we wanted to achieve

-Working with Music 4 Memory (The Tibbs Dementia Foundation’s singing group), Fusion Youth Singing (a diverse young choir), and other community partners, Hear and Now supports valuable relationships for people living with dementia and their carers and forges understanding between generations and communities.
+Working with Music 4 Memory (The Tibbs Dementia Foundation’s community music therapy service), Fusion Youth Singing (a diverse young choir), and other community partners, Hear and Now supports valuable relationships for people living with dementia and their carers and forges understanding between generations and communities.

 I’ve felt much more ‘not alone’ with memory loss.